systembolaget/Physical-computing-potentiometer-tutorials-1b-12-bit-PWM-with-Timer-1-mode-selector-motor-control/README.md

-# Physical computing potentiometer tutorials - Mode selector, timer based PWM, motor control
+# Physical computing potentiometer tutorials - Timer 1 based PWM, mode selector, motor control

 #######.
 How to filter and code for potentiometers with Arduino